-Triggers are in draft.
-Breaking change may happen without notice.
+Triggers are in preview.
+Breaking changes may happen without notice.

-Triggers let your app react to events from the services you’ve connected through Smithery.
-With Triggers, you can listen to events that happen on various services, such as when a Notion page is updated, or when a commit is pushed to GitHub.
-Each connection exposes a catalog of trigger types declared by the service; your app activates the ones it needs and receives events as signed HTTP webhooks.
+Triggers let your app react to events from the services you’ve connected through Smithery — a Notion page update, a GitHub push, a Slack message — without the user being present.
+Each connection exposes a catalog of trigger types declared by the underlying MCP server.
+Your app subscribes through Smithery; the upstream MCP server delivers events as signed HTTPS webhooks directly to your endpoint.

 Triggers are to events what tools are to actions: